 Here are my quick recommendations for buying a Vitamix in Canada.

 The best model will vary from person to person, since they have different features.
 You can read the full details about differences between models on my Vitamix comparison page, but here is a quick run down of the Canadian options.
 The following are my quick recommendations:

-Note that the free shipping promotion code 06-007021 works in Canada as well as the U.S. Also, you can take advantage of the payment plans where you pay for the purchase over 3 or 5 months, with no added fees or finance charges.
+Note that the free shipping promotion code 06-007021 works in Canada as well as the U.S. Also, you can take advantage of a payment plan, where you pay for the purchase over 3 or 5 months, with no added fees or finance charges.
 (Your order will be shipped after the first payment.)